Pierce-44/netflix-clone/README.md

     ```js
     import api from '../api/APIKEY';
     ```
-   with the following constant that includes your created API key from section 1
+   with the following constant that includes your personal TMDB API key from section 1
    ```js
    const api = 'ENTER YOUR API';
    ```